conduktor/conduktor-gateway-demos/chaos/Readme.md

 ```bash
 docker compose up --wait --detach
 ```

 We have already created a `username`, called `someUsername`, for our virtual cluster which is provided in the definition of `clientConfig/gateway.properties`, we will use this to interact with Gateway throughout this demo.

+(If you don't want to be useing virtual cluster, please go [here](../passthrough-sasl-plain/Readme.md))

 ```bash
 cat clientConfig/gateway.properties